Fantasy war room 2017: Fantasy football advice, rankings, draft strategy, sleepers, more!

 The War Room is officially into our normal August draft schedule.
 We will be operating from 6 p.m. to 10 p.m.
 ET Monday through Friday and 4 p.m. to 9 p.m.
 Saturday and Sunday.
 These hours will take us to the Thursday kickoff opener the first week in September.

-Today’s war room will feature fantasy analyst Zachary Senvisky answering questions.
+Today’s war room will feature fantasy analyst Jason Marcum answering questions.
 Drop in the comments with any questions you have to get ready for your fantasy drafts and the 2017 fantasy football season!

 Registering to comment